Quantifying the Complexity of Standard Benchmarking Datasets for Long-Term Human Trajectory Prediction

 Recent examples are the \emph{TrajNet} challenge \cite{sadeghiankosaraju2018trajnet} or its extension \emph{TrajNet++} \cite{rudenko2019human}\cite{kothari2020human}.

+Currently, in human trajectory prediction, the analysis of benchmarking data only takes on a minor role and focuses on a specific aspect of the data.
+The most common subject for analysis is the existence of social interaction resulting in non-linear behavior with respect to motion.
+For such analyses, social force models and collision avoidance methods \cite{robicquet2016learning} or deviations from regression fits \cite{becker2018red} \cite{zhang2020srlstm} are employed for example.
+Such methods are also used in TrajNet++ for splitting up the benchmark into interaction and non-interaction tasks.
+Besides that, basic analyses include dissecting velocity profiles or positional distributions \cite{hug2017reliability}.
+Following that, there is still a lack of approaches trying to analyze datasets as a whole, with the goal of quantifying the overall complexity of the dataset.

 When targeting a qualitative analysis of data complexity, a common approach are low-dimensional embeddings for data visualization, like for example \emph{t-SNE} \cite{maaten2008tsne} or variations of \emph{PCA} \cite{jolliffe2016pca}.
 While such approaches are viable for non-sequential, high-dimensional data, a prototype-based clustering approach seems more viable for sequential data.
 This is especially true for trajectory datasets, where each dataset can be reduced to a small number of prototypical sub-sequences specifying distinct motion patterns, where each sample can be assumed to be a variation of these prototypes.
 Additionally, in the context of statistical learning, the complexity of a dataset can be closely related to the entropy of a given dataset.
 Measuring the dataset entropy, i.e. the amount of information contained in a dataset, is still an open question in the context of trajectory datasets gaining interest recently \cite{hug2020shortnote}\cite{amirian2020opentraj}.